mapbox/wagyu/docs/point_intersections.md

 The following are the types of intersections that can occur

-* Intersection of points on the same ring
+* Intersection of points on the same ring (Self Intersections)
 * Intersetion of an exterior ring with another exterior ring
 * Intersection of an exterior ring with an interior ring
 * Intersection of an interior ring with another interior ring